 “If it’s misconduct, it’s misconduct.
 It ought to be in there, no matter what the (severity) of crime,” says Samuel Walker, a professor at the University of Nebraska at Omaha who studies police accountability.

-The effort to decertify Colorado State Patrol Sgt.
-Aaron Laing, for example, sat in 10 months of bureaucratic limbo after he was fired in November 2022 for materially changing dozens of case reports written by members of a Smuggling, Trafficking, and Interdiction Section (STIS) team he led, and then lying about those changes.
+The effort to decertify Sgt.
+Aaron Laing, for example, sat in 10 months of bureaucratic limbo after Colorado State Patrol fired him in November 2022 for materially changing dozens of case reports written by members of a Smuggling, Trafficking, and Interdiction Section (STIS) team he led, and then lying about those changes.
 Among them, documents show, he altered a report about a 2021 traffic stop by removing references to the involvement of an undercover Homeland Security Investigations vehicle driven by a special agent.

-Alamosa Police Chief Ken Anderson says he has reported two of his now-former officers to POST for untruthfulness – misconduct that he assumed would have led to both being decertified.
-But in both cases, he says, his reports were snarled in bureaucracy and ignored by POST.
-Both officers remain certified, so any other law enforcement agency in the state is free to hire them.
+Alamosa Police Chief Ken Anderson says he has reported two now-former officers to POST for untruthfulness – misconduct he assumed would have gotten both decertified.
+Both officers remain certified, he says, because his reports were snarled in bureaucracy and ignored by POST:

-“I feel like we’re following the rules and it’s frustrating if we’re not being listened to seriously,” Anderson says.
+“I feel like we’re following the rules and it’s frustrating if we’re not being listened to seriously.”

 POST would not comment on why Stump is still certified.

 “It feels as though he’s still sort of getting away with it,” says Carla Gifford who, more than three years after her son’s killing, wonders how much longer her family will have to wait to hear Stump will never again work as a cop.